Mteixeira88/DriversPicking/README.md

 - The user when entered for the first time it will be asked to use the current location, whem the app is in use.
 - All placemarks will be custom, one for the drivers and one for the user
-- The app will then fetch some drivers from https://sheetdb.io/api/v1/pc1ght2w5p69l.
 - The app will generate random Coordinates and position the drivers previously fetched in the map.
 The positions will always be near the user locations.
 - The app will refresh the drivers position every 5 seconds as well as the user positions if needed.
 - If a driver is selected, the app will have an info view showing the current address, name, image from the driver and the distance/time from the user location.